8x8Cloud/docker-elastic/README.md

 # environment variable to point to that instead of 'elasticsearch'.
 docker run -e "ELASTICSEARCH_HOST=http://beautiful_snowflake:9200" --link beautiful_snowflake -p 5601:5601 -d 8x8cloud/kibana
 ```

+*Note: links are used here for simplicity.
+You can also use a Docker network if you'd like, but you will still need to pass `ELASTICSEARCH_HOST`.*

 ## A note on disk usage